anna-hope/annas-website/content/blog/hello_world.md

 Between then and now, I had sometimes thought about starting a new blog, but

 a) knew that as fun as it was at the time,
-I didn't want to build and manage it myself again and
+I didn't want to build and manage it myself again, and

 b) didn't feel I had anything interesting to share.